Carlosrincong/GCP-Cloud-Engineer/IAM/README.md

 Workload identity en GKE, Cuenta de servicio y Clave de cuenta de servicio.

 ## Best practices:
+- Granting roles to groups instead of individuals.
+- Audit policies using Cloud audit logs and audit memberships of groups using policies
+- Be very careful when granting the service accounts user role because it provides access to all the resources of the service account has access to
+- As for keys, establish key rotation policies and methods and audit keys with the serviceAccount.keys.list method.
+- Use Cloud Identity Aware Proxy or Cloud IAP, lets you establish a central authorization layer for applications accessed by HTTPS.
+Applications and resources protected by Cloud IAP can only be accessed through the proxy by users and groups with the correct Cloud IAM role
 - Emplearla cuando se requiere que una aplicacion funcione sin interaccion de un usuario.
 - Que dicha cuenta solo tenga permisos para el alcance de lo que la aplicacion requiere para funcionar.
 - Emplearla para autenticar identidades con la aplicacion o ante Google Cloud.